Reshief/ipcr/README.md

 - After refactoring the code, I realized that the scale factor must be set in the configuration, so I fixed that to be 1.0 if not set.
 - If no configuration is provided, certain default settings are applied (no scaling, no minimum scale, no maximum scale)
-- As far as I can tell, the code does not allow for shear matching, it just performs translation and stretching.
+- I added shearing to the code.
+If shear or stretching should be disabled, the upper and lower boundary values should be set close to 1.0 so that there is almost no range for a spread in those values.
-- still crashes on shutdown due to faulty use of shared_ptr on const reference.
+- A crash on shutdown of the program was fixed.

 ## Dependencies

 This code depends on

+- git for version control and submodules (needs to be installed)
+- CMake for building (needs to be installed)
 - OpenCV (version 4.8.0)
 - PCL (version PCL-1.13.1)
 - QT, GTK for window output
 - Eigen library (version 3.4.0 for PCL if building it yourself)
-- cxxopts (for command line argument parsing)
+- cxxopts (for command line argument parsing, provided as a submodule)

-For building the program it uses CMake.
+For building the program it uses CMake, which needs to be installed.
 To build, a rather new compiler is required.
 On Windows, this makes Visual Studio (2022 or later) necessary, on Linux, clang or the gnu c++ compiler should be fine.

+The library cxxopts is included as a submodule to this repository.
+To download the necessary files, use `git submodule init` and then `git submodule update`.
+If this doesn't work, check the current git submodule documentation online for how to download submodules.

+Installing these tools proved to be more complex than I had expected.
+On Windows, I recommend downloading vcpkg, then installing with .\vcpkg.exe install eigen pcl qt5 opencv.
+Afterwards, it needs to be integrated using .\vcpkg.exe integrate install.
+Then the libraries should be available to cmake.

 ## Directories